 Click on the cover image below to download a copy of the FSQ4 Code.

-FSQ4 outlines specific practices that must be implemented and maintained to assure continuous food safety and quality requirements are met on-farm by growers and grower packers.
+FSQ4 outlines specific practices that must be implemented and maintained to assure continuous food safety and quality requirements are being met on-farm by growers and grower packers.

 There are two sections of the Freshcare FSQ4 Code, as outlined below:

 - Scope and commitment

 - Internal audit and corrective action

 Food Safety & Quality

 - Fertilisers and soil additives